grcff/robots/README.md

 More explicit details about project soon.

-This is an implementation of the simulator described in this paper: bit.ly/1iXAPVw
+This is an implementation of the simulator described in Floreano et al. 2007: bit.ly/1iXAPVw

 Summary of paper: